lowellw6/complexity-scaling-laws/README.md

 ```

 ## Guide
-We are currently streamlining reproduction of main-paper experiments.
+We are currently streamlining several peripheral components of the code.

 Core components in ```/tsp``` are provided with only minor changes like renaming a few classes.
-Front-end scripts for evaluation, plotting, etc. are being re-organized and documented since the originals are user-friendly for only one person.
+Front-end scripts for plotting, dataset generation, etc. are being re-organized and documented since the originals are user-friendly for only one person.

 Works in progress (WIP) that are currently unavailable are marked below.

-This repo omits scripts that we judged to be less important so the code is easier to navigate.
-Please make an issue for questions along the lines of "how did you handle..." and we can add documented versions of that code.

 ### Scaling law fits
 ```/fits``` hosts full-precision regression fits for scaling laws and other observed trends.
 We summarize a subset of these in Appendix A of the paper.